About this listing

-Nice House with one bedroom, private bathroom, hot water shower, easy to access from and to San José, Heredia or any other area like the airport, Cartago.
+Nice House with one bedroom, private bathroom, hot water shower, easy to access from and to San José, Heredia or any other area like the airport, Cartago or the beach.

 Lots of natural places to enjoy.
 Inbio park is just 10 blocks away, nice walk from this location.

 This is my mom's house, she lives there with my father, There's a fridge, gas range, microwave, basic stuff, if you feel like cooking you can do it.
-Run by a family Costarican, great to practice Spanish.
+Costa Rican family, great to practice Spanish.

-Good neighborhood, 400 m away from bus stops to Heredia and San Jose.
+Good neighborhood, 400 m away from bus stops to main cities of Heredia, Alajuela and San Jose.

 House made of concrete and wooden ceiling.
-Great if you're just passing by, couples, groups of 2 friends, small families.
+Great if you need to settle your base in the downtown area, couples, groups of 2 friends, small families.

-It's important to mention that Rocio will be your host, she doesn't speak English but she is really good with travelers, I will be available on the phone 24/7 if you need help or for any questions and concerns, also for tour recommendations, restaurants, beaches, volcanoes and more.
+It's important to mention that Rocio and Francisco, my mom and dad will be your hosts, they speak a little bit of English but they are really good with travelers, I will be available on the phone 24/7 in case you need help or for any questions and concerns, also for tour recommendations, restaurants, beaches, volcanoes and more.

 There's a security case across from the place so it makes it a very secured area.